- 8-Minute Article

 5. If you change your mind, you can get some of your money back.

-Some hybrid life insurance policies offer a return of premium.
-If you decide at some point that you no longer need or want the policy, the insurer will refund a percentage of your original payment amount.
+Some hybrid life insurance policies offer a return of premium, which means if you decide at some point that you no longer need or want the policy, the insurer will refund a percentage of your original payment amount.

 Your exact refund depends on your insurance company’s rules and how long you’ve owned the policy; however, the return of premium feature should be clearly spelled out in your insurance contract.

-6. Traditional policy benefits are always reimbursed, whereas hybrid policies can be either.
+6. Traditional policy benefits are always reimbursed, whereas hybrid policies can fall under either of the following categories:

 Indemnity benefits

-Indemnity benefits set a monthly benefit amount and will pay that full amount once you qualify for long-term care benefits.
+Indemnity benefits set a monthly benefit amount that you will be paid once you qualify for long-term care benefits.

 Reimbursement benefits

-Reimbursement long-term care benefits will pay to reimburse you only for the long-term care expenses you have incurred once you qualify to draw benefits.
+With reimbursement long-term care benefits, you will be reimbursed only for the long-term care expenses you have incurred once you qualify to draw benefits.
 These expenses must be qualified in order to receive the reimbursement.

-Generally, most hybrid and traditional policies are structured as shown below.15
+Generally, most hybrid and traditional policies are structured as shown below.14

 Tips for Buying Long-Term Care Insurance

-Regardless of which type of long-term care coverage you’re considering, it’s important to be a careful consumer:
+Regardless of which type of long-term care coverage you’re considering, here are some tips to help ensure that you are a careful consumer:

-• Would a long-term care event impact other valued assets such as my home, business, or gifts I want to make to my family?
+- Would a long-term care event impact other valued assets such as my home, business, or gifts I want to give to my family?

 Download our full questionnaire to help prepare for your meeting with your financial professional.